-If you’re seeing TiWorker.exe or Windows Modules Installer Worker causing high disk usage in Windows 10, or high CPU usage, it’s completely normal.
-Your computer should calm down after Windows Modules Installer finishes the update.
+If you’re seeing TiWorker.exe or Windows Modules Installer Worker causing high disk usage in Windows 10 or 11, or high CPU usage, your computer should calm down after Windows Modules Installer finishes the update.
 If you’re experiencing extremely high CPU usage or high disk usage long after the updates are done, you might have a problem

 If you’re suffering from nonstop high CPU or disk usage from Windows Modules Installer Worker or TiWorker.exe, then it’s time you looked closer.
 Here’s how to stop Windows Modules Installer Updates from burning through your CPU and disk capacity.

 Solution 1: Set Windows Installer Startup to Manual

 When Windows Modules Installer Worker updates automatically, it can suddenly commandeer your system and disrupt workflow.
 Setting Windows Installer Startup to manual allows you to get important updates at your convenience, or when you have the resources to spare.
 Windows will still notify you when there's an update available.

 Here’s how to set Windows Installer Startup to Manual:

 Press Win + R to open Run, then type services.msc and press Enter.

 Scroll to Windows Module Installer.
 Right-click and select Properties.